IgrikXD/Easy-SDR/Coax power supply/Fixed voltage/README.md

 - **PCB thickness:** 1.6 mm
 - **PCB copper weight:** 1 oz

+**Used only to power receiving antennas or amplifiers!
+Using the device in a transmitting radio channel can damage the TCBT-14 + (maximum allowable power is 30 dBm).**

 ## What was used in the development?
 | Source | Description |
 | ------ | ----------- |